percona/percona-server/doc/source/management/backup_locks.rst

 ``mysqldump`` has also been extended with a new option, :ref:`lock-for-backup` (disabled by default).
-When used together with the :ref:`--single-transaction` option, the option makes ``mysqldump`` issue ``LOCK TABLES FOR BACKUP`` before starting the dump operation to prevent unsafe statements that would normally result in an inconsistent backup.
+When used together with the `--single-transaction` option, the option makes ``mysqldump`` issue ``LOCK TABLES FOR BACKUP`` before starting the dump operation to prevent unsafe statements that would normally result in an inconsistent backup.

-When used without the :ref:`single-transaction` option, :ref:`lock-for-backup` is automatically converted to :ref:`lock-all-tables`.
+When used without the `--single-transaction` option, :ref:`lock-for-backup` is automatically converted to `lock-all-tables`.

-The option :ref:`lock-for-backup` is mutually exclusive with :ref:`lock-all-tables`, i.e. specifying both on the command line will lead to an error.
+The option :ref:`lock-for-backup` is mutually exclusive with `lock-all-tables`, i.e. specifying both on the command line will lead to an error.

 If the backup locks feature is not supported by the target server, but